Mali i Hekurave

 Mali i Hekurave (lit.
-'Iron Mountain') is a massif in the Albanian Alps, within the limits of Tropojë municipality.
+'Iron Mountain') is a massif in the Accursed Mountains, within the limits of Tropojë municipality, in northern Albania.
 Its main peak, Maja e Hekurave, rises to a height of 2560 m.

 Geology

-Mali i Hekurave is bounded by the central valley of Valbona in the northeast, the basin of Tropojë in the southeast, and the basin of Nikaj-Mërtur in the southwest.
+Mali i Hekurave is bounded by the central Valbona Valley to the northeast, the basin of Tropojë to the southeast and the basin of Nikaj-Mërtur to the southwest.
 The mountain is composed entirely of Triassic limestone and dolomite.
-Its sharp pyramidal shape is due to the numerous glacial cirques that stretch on almost all sides and descend step by step into the valley of Motinë from the northeast, into the trough of the Liqeni stream from the southeast, and the Selbicë stream from the west.
-Other peaks in the massif include Alshina 2295 m, Maja e Zezë 2424 m and Maja e Dhive 2332 m.
-The mountain mass is barren above 1700-1800 m, featuring only alpine pastures, while beech and cypress grow below this height.
+Its sharp pyramidal shape is due to the numerous glacial cirques that stretch on almost all sides and descend step by step into the valley of Motinë from the northeast, into the trough of the Liqeni stream from the southeast and the Selbicë stream from the west.

+Other peaks in the massif include Alshina (2,295), Maja e Zezë (2,424 m) and Maja e Dhive (2,332 m).
+The mountain mass is barren above 1,800 m, featuring only alpine pastures, while beech and cypress grow below this height.